Protecting children in humanitarian action

 - Preventing and responding to family separation, including by supporting family-based care for all unaccompanied and separated children, and reunifying separated children with their families quickly and safely, wherever possible.

-- Addressing gender-based violence by ensuring that high-quality, holistic services are accessible to all survivors, and by promoting the safety and resilience of women and girls.
+- Addressing gender-based violence by ensuring that high-quality, holistic services are accessible to all survivors.

 - Promoting mental health and psychosocial support by providing community-led services adapted to local contexts and implemented with the active participation of affected children, their caregivers and families.

-- Preventing child injury and death from landmines and explosive remnants of war by leading technical guidance and programming on risk education, connecting victims to services, and advocating for ratification of and compliance with international humanitarian law.
+- Preventing child injury and death from explosive weapons and remnants of war by leading technical guidance and programming on risk education, connecting victims to services, and advocating for ratification of and compliance with international humanitarian law.

 - Protecting children from sexual exploitation and abuse by humanitarian workers by scaling up safe reporting channels and accessible response services.